-The sixth season consists of a double order of twenty episodes, split into two parts of ten episodes; the second half will premiere in 2020.
+The sixth season consists of a double order of twenty episodes, split into two parts of ten episodes; the second half premiered in December 2020.

 The season mainly focuses on King Bjorn’s reign over Kattegat, Ivar’s adventures in Rus’, and Ubbe’s expedition to Iceland.

 - Katheryn Winnick as Lagertha, a shield-maiden, Ragnar’s first wife and former queen of Kattegat.

 - Alexander Ludwig as King Bjorn Ironside, Ragnar and Lagertha’s son, king of Kattegat, and husband to Gunnhild.

 - Alex Høgh Andersen as Ivar the Boneless, fourth son of Ragnar and Aslaug and former king of Kattegat.

 - After fleeing Kattegat, he finds refuge in Rus.

 - Marco Ilsø as Hvitserk, second son of Ragnar and Aslaug.